Chrysler New Yorker: 1949–1954

 The 1953 model year New Yorker had a less bulky look with the wheelbase reduced to 125.5 in, a one-piece curved windshield, rear fenders integrated into the body, and pull-style exterior door handles.
 Wire wheels were now an option.
-The Saratoga line was discontinued for 1953, and replaced by the New Yorker.
+The Saratoga line was discontinued for 1953 and replaced by the New Yorker.
 The previous New Yorker model positioning was redesignated as the New Yorker DeLuxe.
-The convertible and Newport hardtop were available only in the New Yorker DeLuxe line while the base New Yorker offered a long-wheelbase sedan and a Town & Country wagon.
+The convertible and Newport hardtop were available only in the New Yorker DeLuxe line, while the base New Yorker offered a long-wheelbase sedan and a Town & Country wagon.
 The convertible was New Yorker's most expensive model on the 125.5 in chassis for 1953, with 950 built.

 The six cylinder was replaced in 1954 with the popular 195 hp FirePower V8; a DeLuxe option was rated at 235 hp.
-Although introduced very late in the 1953 model year, all 1954 New Yorkers were available with the new two-speed Powerflite automatic transmission.
+Although it was introduced very late in the 1953 model year, all 1954 New Yorkers were available with the new two-speed Powerflite automatic transmission.
 Fluid Torque Drive and Fluid Matic were dropped.
 1954 was the last year the long-wheelbase sedan was offered by Chrysler.